NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 > **Note:** Eagle sees not just where the fighting is, but what kind of fight it is: **Operational vs Structural?**

-In the Map stage, sub-conflicts are typed by asking: **Is authority contested?**

-- **Operational** = They agree who decides.
-They disagree what to do.
-- **Structural** = They disagree who has the right to decide.
-- **Both** = Looks operational, but keeps recurring.
-The structural question is unresolved underneath.

-**Why it matters:** You cannot fix a conflict using the wrong tool.
-Operational disputes can be negotiated.
-Structural disputes require settling the authority question first — otherwise every rule you make will be fought again.

 ---